weltond/DataStructure/LeetCode/tree/1305-all-elements-in-two-binary-search-trees.md

 ## Answer
 ### Method 1 - DFS + Two pointers - :turtle: 766ms (5.20%)

+- See other posts at 01/02/2020 have the same approach.
+Need to verify the reason my approach takes much time than others.

 ```java
 /**
  * Definition for a binary tree node.